Constitution of Costa Rica

 The Constitution of Costa Rica is the supreme law of Costa Rica.
 At the end of the 1948 Costa Rican Civil War, José Figueres Ferrer oversaw the Costa Rican Constitutional Assembly, which drafted the document.
-It was approved on 1949 November 7.
+It was approved on 7 November 1949.
 Several older constitutions had been in effect starting from 1812, with the most recent former constitution ratified in 1871.
-The Costa Rican Constitution is remarkable in that in its Article 12 abolished the Costa Rican military, making it the second nation after Japan to do so by law.
-Another unusual clause is an amendment asserting the right to live in a healthy natural environment.
+Notably, Article 12 abolished the Costa Rican military, making Costa Rica the second nation after Japan to do so by law.
+Another notable clause is an amendment asserting the right to live in a healthy natural environment.